Richard Francis, CFO at Netcentric, shares his expertise on how to successfully sell a business, from initial growth through to post-sale integration.

 Quick expansion also relies on a delicate balance of process versus action.
 You want processes to work efficiently so teams can spend their time doing what they do best, not wading through bureaucracy.
 The company was not created for the finance team, it was created to help customers and make sales.
 Remember that your role is to support the company in doing that.

 Being prepared to act quickly is absolutely vital if you want to grow a business.
 Don’t get too bogged down spending months on business plans in spreadsheets that will soon be out of date.
 Instead, do something more quickly at a higher level that you can change as you need to.

 A CFO needs nerves of steel to support a company through ambitious growth.
-When I took on this role, the CEO explained that my predecessor didn’t sleep for a year!
+When I took on my current role, the CEO explained that my predecessor didn’t sleep for a year!
 It’s your job to reassure people but also to ensure the senior leaders understand the risks.
 There’s no room for politics and blame, people need to be allowed to make mistakes if you want to grow.

 Preparing for sale